-The Model 2900 Humidity Generation System incorporates a test chamber that is fluid jacketed.
-The chamber fluid provides temperature conditioning, as well as thermal stability, to the test space and associated humidity generating components.

-The air inlet is located at the left side of the chamber and is a 1/4" FPT thread fitting.
+The Model 1220 Humidity Generation System incorporates a fluid-jacketed test chamber.
+The chamber fluid provides temperature conditioning and thermal stability to the test space and associated humidity-generating components.
+The air inlet is located at the left side of the chamber and is a 1/8" FPT thread fitting.
 The air outlet is located at the bottom rear of the chamber.
 The chamber pressure measurement port is located at the upper left rear corner.
 The chamber temperature probe (RTD4) can be positioned where needed within the chamber.
-Excess chamber RTD cable may be pulled into or out of the chamber by removing the top console panel and then carefully feeding the cable through the access port.
+Excess chamber RTD cable may be pulled into or out of the chamber by removing the top console panel and then carefully feeding the cable through the probe access port.